Albert-Gao/blog/source/_posts/10-questions-you-must-know-for-doing-linear-regression-using-gradient-descent.md

 # And the result would be?

 Using gradient descent with a few hundred iterations, we can easily find parameters `θ` for our linear regression which give us a nice fit.
 (Note that there are faster algorithms than gradient descent, but they operate on the same basic principles!)

+Follow me (<a href='https://twitter.com/albertgao' target="_blank" rel="noopener noreferrer">albertgao</a>) on twitter, if you want to hear more about my interesting ideas.

+Thanks for reading!